Where to Pick Strawberries in San Diego

 Head to Fallbrook for some of the best berries in the county.
 Kenny's Strawberry Farm offers rows and rows of this delectable fruit plus an onsite farm kitchen cooking up strawberry treats such as ice cream bars, strawberry shortcake and strawberry lemonade.

-Reservations are required and cancellations are possible due to heat or rain so check in advance. $20 per large bucket, $8 per small bucket.
+Reservations are required and cancellations are possible due to heat or rain so check in advance.
+Entry is $5 per person (4 years and up). $23 per large bucket, $11 per small bucket.

 While not technically a U-Pick spot, the Vista Strawberry Festival is the only festival in the County dedicated to this seasonal fruit, with a Strawberry Fun Run, rides, vendors and much more.